sam-goodwin/eventual/website/docs/guide/service.md

 3. [Workflows](./workflow.md)
 4. [Activity](./activity.md)

+## Scaling Limits

+For information on how to scale a Service in AWS, see [Service Scaling Limits](./service-scaling-limits.md).

 ## Service Name

 Services are named to make them easier to identify and reference.
 By default, a service's name is the CDK Construct's address, which is unique within a single AWS account and region, but may not be very user-friendly.
 We recommend naming your services in a consistent way that aligns with your organization.